dgbsg/Three-stage-model/README.md

 Calculate the parameter `k` for the exponential distribution by using `k`=`Ncycle`/`Tcycle`.
 `son`,`sof`,`rho`,`lam`,`dm` are the kintic parameters.
 `data` is a matrix with seven rows, stored values of absolute time、 acitve gene、 inactive gene、 mRNA、 protein、 cell age and cell phase respectively.
-Check [population_SSA_IV.ipynb]() for more details.
+For more details, please refer to [population_SSA_IV.ipynb]().

 __3. The exact statistics of Model III.__

-The exact statistics of Model III in stationary state can be botained by [stationary_statistics_Model_III.nb]()
+The exact statistics of Model III in stationary state can be obtained by [stationary_statistics_Model_III.nb]()

 ## Reference